Read Time : 5 Minutes

 One of the issues, of course, with electrical charging is how long it actually takes.
 In a world where we often expect immediate reactions, the level of charging has been one of the main detractors for people thinking about buying an EV.
 With a slow charge taking several hours it is best utilised at home or in the workplace.
 You can plug in your car and leave it overnight or park up for your day’s work and do a similar thing.

 One of the problems for homes is having the plug point accessible which means that if you park at the roadside you may have difficulty in charging up, something that could again turn many potential consumers away from buying an electric or hybrid car.
-Owners of EVs are opting to have home charging points installed and there is plenty of help for them to do so at the moment from government initiatives.
+Owners of EVs are opting to have home charging points installed and there is limited but targeted government support available to help them do so.

-The cost of a standard charging point can be anything between £185 and £500 for a standard installation – the good news is that there is currently a government subsidy available that can cover 75% of the cost up to £700 which means most owners can get an installation for next to nothing.
-A dedicated charging unit can cost up to about £1,000 but with increasing demand prices are beginning to come down.
+The cost of a standard charging point can be anything between £600 and £1,200 for a standard installation.
+The good news is that there is currently a government EV Chargepoint Grant of up to £500 available for eligible households, which can reduce the cost significantly.
+A dedicated charging unit can cost up to about £1,000 but with increasing demand prices are beginning to stabilise.
+Most new home chargers are now smart chargers, allowing scheduled off-peak charging and load management.

 Charging Networks

 Whilst most of us who buy EVs in the future will probably use home and work charging points, there are now networks available across the UK.
 You can opt to buy swipe cards for a set amount or use a mobile device to pay.
-Most operators offer a Pay as You Go option and prices at the charger vary from just a few pence through to about £5 depending on the plan you go for.
+Most operators offer a Pay as You Go option and prices at the charger vary by provider and electricity cost, rather than a fixed fee.
+Most networks now price per kWh, though some still apply per-minute fees or idle charges.

 Zap Map

 Finding where your nearest public charging place is can also be a problem but most of the network suppliers provide their own apps or website maps that customers can access.
-A site such as Zap Map is designed to give access to all the charging points (some 3,000) across the UK and Northern Ireland along with useful information about what is happening in the industry.
+A site such as Zap Map is designed to give access to all the charging points (now tens of thousands) across the UK and Northern Ireland along with useful information about what is happening in the industry, including availability, speed and reliability filters.

 EV Charger Manufacturers